jmvlangen/DnDtracker/D&D tracker/README.txt

 with arguments is represented by the value followed by a comma seperated sequence of values surrounded by brackets, i.e. the symbols ( and ) .
 For example, when
 	coolStuff( a , 3 , "Just do it")
-is evaluated, it will evaluated the value coolStuff with arguments
+is evaluated, it will evaluate the value coolStuff with arguments
 	a
 	3
 and
 	"Just do it"

-Note that the implementation of arguments is now limited to two cases: arguments passed to variables with the symbol ( directly after the name, and arguments on the input line.
-In the latter case brackets and comma's are left out.
-From a list of values on the command line the first will be taken as the value to be evaluated and the rest will be taken as the arguments for evaluation.
+Note that arguments apply only to the value directly attached to the opening bracket ( , but are passed along during evaluation.
+For example
+	a + b(3)
+will only evaluate the variable named b with the argument 3, whilst
+	(a + b)(3)
+will evaluate the addition with the argument 3 and thus also evaluate a and b with the same argument.
+Note that adding seperate arguments to a value will ignore arguments passed along during evaluation, so
+	(a + b(4))(3)
+will evaluate the variable named b with the argument 4 and not with the argument 3.

 ---a) Argument values-------------------------------------------------------------------
 A special type of value exists that is closely linked to arguments, called the argument value.
 An argument value is represented by the symbol # followed by a (strictly) positive integer value, which we will call n.
-When evaluated an argument value will instead evaluate the n'th argument given when evaluated.
+When evaluated an argument value will evaluate to the evaluation of the n'th argument given in evaluation.
 When this argument does not exist it will evaluate to a void value.

 --5) System Commands--------------------------------------------------------------------
 Inside the global collection there are some special variables known as system commands.
-These variables can not be modified in any way and store specific values that perform certain special actions when being evaluated.
+These variables can not be modified in any way and store specific values that perform certain special actions when evaluated.
 This section explains what these system commands do.
 In each subsection we will name the command after the name of the corresponding variable inside the global collection.
 Note that each command will evaluate to a void value unless otherwise mentioned.

 ---a) Variable manipulation commands----------------------------------------------------